Great Gidding: Religion

 In 2001, the village was 73% Christian and 11.6% no religion, with five people who identified as Hindu.
 In 2011, the village was 63% Christian and 21.5% no religion, with five Hindus, five Jews, four Muslims, and two Buddhists.

 Culture and community

 In 2002 a small wood was planted in the northeast of the village with public access via a path to celebrate the Queen's Golden Jubilee.
 It has a range of trees including oak and ash.

 Education

-The only school in Great Gidding is St Michael School.
+The only school in Great Gidding, St Michael School, is now closed.
 The school is next to the church and was founded in 1845 by the Church of England but there is evidence of a school since 1750.
 In the past the role of headmaster went through families; for example, both Benjamin Horsford and his son Cornelius were headmasters from 1754.
-In 1944 the local education authority took over control but the school still has very strong links with the church for events such as Harvest and Easter.
+In 1944 the local education authority took over control but the school formerly had very strong links with the church for events such as Harvest and Easter.